-How to Extract Data from a Website Using Google Docs – Part 1
+How to Extract Data from a Website Using Google Docs?

 We’ve been using Google docs for creating spreadsheets and other documents for all this while.
-Did you know that the Google’s own office suite could do a lot more than that?
-Extracting data from web pages is something that you would have least expected to be possible with Google docs.
-It is actually easy to scrape data from websites using Google docs by learning a few simple functions.
+Did you know that Google’s own office suite could do a lot more than that?
+It is actually easy to crawl data from websites using Google docs by learning a few simple functions.

-With these functions, you can import data from websites and further edit it in a Google sheet without actually leaving the sheet.
-Thankfully, this Google docs web scraping method doesn’t require you to be a programmer or technical person at all.
+Thankfully, Google docs web scraping method doesn’t require you to be a programmer or technical person at all.
 If you are fairly used to Google sheets, you can learn this easy hack and level up your web scraping skills.
-We will be using two Google docs functions for this- ImportHTML and ImportFeed.
+We will be using two Google docs functions for this; ImportHTML and ImportFeed.
 Translating the text from one language to another, reading RSS feeds and monitoring website changes are a few of the great applications of this handy feature.
 Let’s get started with the tutorial!

 Web Scraping using Google Sheets